gbgviscos/labb2/README.md

 ## What kind of app is this:

-The app is supposed to show on skill to create and setup a webpage using react.
+The app should show the skill to create and set up a webpage using React.
-In this app i focused around the useContext building up a smooth user interaction.
+In this app, I focused on the useContext building up a smooth user interaction.

-there are multiple users to use (i did not create a sign up function) Test users:
+there are multiple users to use (I did not create a sign-up function) Test users:
-### Mornal User
+### Normal User
 username: test, password 1234

 ### Admin User